linkedin/linkedin-gradle-plugin-for-apache-hadoop/README.md

 If you run Apache Pig or Apache Spark on a Hadoop cluster through a gateway node, the Plugin includes tasks that will automate the process of launching your Pig or Spark jobs on the gateway without you having to manually download your code and dependencies there first.

+If you are using Gradle and you feel that you might benefit from any of the above features, consider using the Hadoop Plugin and the Hadoop DSL.

 #### Apache Oozie Status